J. Eggleston

 John Eggleston III (born 1966) is an American politician.
-He is a member of the Missouri House of Representatives from the 2nd District, first elected in 2014.
+He is a former member of the Missouri House of Representatives from the 2nd District, first elected in 2014.
 He is a member of the Republican Party.
-As of 2022, he is term-limited and cannot run for reelection to the Missouri House, so he has filed to run for Missouri Senate District 12.
+He was term-limited in 2022 and could not run for reelection to the Missouri House, so he filed to run for Missouri Senate District 12.